KYQQ: History

 On July 3, 1990, KWKL dropped the oldies format and began stunting with a loop of David Bowie's "Changes", Bananarama's "I Heard a Rumour" and Glenn Frey's "The Heat is On" and a drop between the songs saying "All Good Things Must Come To An End, Out With The Old", referring to the demise of KWKL's oldies format.
-On July 5, at Noon, the station flipped to Adult Top 40 as KYQQ, "Q-106.5".
+On July 5, at noon, the station flipped to adult Top 40 as KYQQ, "Q-106.5".
 The first song on "Q" was "Nothing's Gonna Stop Us Now" by Starship.
-It later moved into a Mainstream Top 40 and briefly a Dance/Rhythmic Top 40 direction; during this time, KYQQ competed against the dominant Top 40 powerhouse KKRD (now Alternative KTHR), to limited success.
+It later moved into a mainstream Top 40 and briefly a dance/rhythmic Top 40 direction; during this time, KYQQ competed against the dominant Top 40 powerhouse KKRD, to limited success.

-On July 17, 1992, KYQQ flipped to Country as "Hot Country 106.5" (and would later be renamed back to "Q-106.5") to compete against country powerhouses KFDI-FM and KZSN.
+On July 17, 1992, KYQQ flipped to country as "Hot Country 106.5" (and would later be renamed back to "Q-106.5") to compete against country powerhouses KFDI-FM and KZSN.
 KYQQ had limited success against the two stations.
 In March 1994, Lesso, Inc., owned by Larry Steckline, bought the station.
 KFDI's owners, Great Empire Broadcasting, purchased KYQQ in December 1996.
 Great Empire sold its stations to Journal Broadcast Group in June 1999.
-On March 30, 2002, the Country format was dropped for its current Regional Mexican format.
+On March 30, 2002, the country format was dropped for a Regional Mexican format.
 It first signed on as "La Maquina Musical" and later changed to "Radio Lobo".

-On March 28, 2009, the KYQQ 1250' broadcast tower collapsed following more than two inches of freezing rain.
+On March 28, 2009, KYQQ's 1250 ft broadcast tower collapsed following more than two inches of freezing rain.
 The station resumed broadcasting the following day from a backup site at reduced power output.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm retained their broadcast properties and spun off their print assets as Journal Media Group.
-KYQQ, their sister radio stations in the Wichita area and 2 TV stations were not included in the merge; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
+KYQQ, their sister radio stations in the Wichita area and two TV stations were not initially included in the merger; in September, Journal filed to transfer these stations to Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
 Scripps exited radio in 2018; the Wichita stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.